williamedwardhahn/OISC/MPCR_OISC.md

 Once an arithmetic operation is performed, the result is placed on top of the stack.
 From here, it can be used in subsequent operations, stored in a memory location, or outputted for the user.

-### Summary

-Mastering arithmetic operations in the MPCR OISC is fundamental.
-With these operations, you can construct more complex programs and algorithms.
-In the upcoming chapters, we'll delve into more advanced topics, building on the foundational knowledge acquired so far.

----

-*Stay tuned for Chapter 6, where we'll uncover the relational and logical operations available in the MPCR OISC.*

-## Chapter 6: Relational and Logical Operations in MPCR OISC
+## Relational and Logical Operations in MPCR OISC

 ### Relational Operations